sherpa-ai/sherpa/docs/tutorials/localsearch.rst

 case of ``Ordinal`` variables, the parameter is shifted one up or down in the provided values. ``Choice`` variables are not allowed.

+Due to the fact that the Local Search algorithm is meant to fine-tune a hyperparameter configuration, it also has an option to repeat trials.
+The ``repeat_trials`` argument takes an integer that indicates how often a specific hyperparameter configuration should be repeated.
+Since performance differences caused by local changes may be small, this can help to establish significance.

+.. autoclass:: sherpa.algorithms.LocalSearch
+  :noindex:

 Example
 -------